SohaibAShah/UP-Fall-FL/Experimental_Scripts/Modules/README.md

 - Communication‑efficient vision updates and topologies: Module 10 aligns with [10,9].
 - Hierarchical and multi‑stage pipelines: Module 11 echoes [3,4].
 - Earlier multimodal FL framing/context: [1] provides background for Module 4.

-If you tell me your compute and device access (e.g., Raspberry Pi, Jetson, or an MCU) and which dataset(s) you plan to start with, I can turn any module above into a more concrete lab with pseudocode and recommended hyperparameters.
-References: [1,2,3,4,6,8,9,10].